erikycd/Titanic_survivor_prediction/README.md

 <img src="Rate_genre_1.png" alt="unbalanced" width="450"/>

 ### Feature correlation map
 The feature correlation map shows if there exists any statistical association between two variables.
 The closer value to 1 or -1, the higher the correlation.
-For instance, Survived feature is highly correlated to Pclass and Fares
+For instance, th e Survived feature is highly correlated to Pclass and Fares

 <img src="Pearson_correlation_features.png" alt="correlation" width="450"/>

 ### Feature correlation map after preprocessing
-Now, survived feature is highly correlated to Pclass and Sex
+Now, The Survived feature is highly correlated to Pclass and Sex

 <img src="Pearson_correlation_features_2.png" alt="correlation" width="450"/>